 Essential oils are also known to possess antiviral, antibacterial, and anti-fungal properties.

 Lavender is one of the most used essentials for aromatherapy due to its many health benefits in treating anxiety, depression, insomnia, and many others.

 A combination of sleep hygiene techniques and lavender essential oil therapy can improve sleep onset.

-So in order to relax after a long day at work, you can use a lavender spray for sleep to ensure a good night’s rest.
+The experts at Sisters of the Valley share that in order to relax after a long day at work, you can use a lavender spray for sleep to ensure a good night’s rest.